 Designed by 2id Interiors

 Style: Vessel sinks are a status symbol of luxury and sophistication.
 They instantly add elegance and charm to your bathroom and definitely give it that “wow” factor.

 Installation: Since vessel sinks sit on top of the vanity, installation is easier because you can avoid costly and difficult sink cut-outs.
 You need to only cut one hole for the drain.

-Flexibility: Because vessel sinks sit on top of the vanity, they are not stuck in place like inset sinks are and can be changed out relatively easily.
-This is even more true considering that installation is fairly easy, as well.
+Flexibility: Because vessel sinks sit on top of the vanity, they are not stuck in a place like inset sinks are and can be changed out relatively easily.
+This is even truer considering that installation is fairly easy, as well.
 Vessel sinks are thus a great idea to consider in a bathroom remodel.

 Space: Although not much, you gain a little bit more counter space with a vessel sink.
 On the other hand, one could argue that having a sink that is “on display” takes up more space.

 Durability: Because the basin is exposed, your sink is more prone to chipping, cracking, and breakage, especially at the edges.

 Cleaning: Vessel sinks are more difficult to clean, especially at the bottom of the basin where the sink meets the countertop.
 Moreover, stains and other marks will be more visible simply because the basin is showing and exposed.
 Since cleaning the back and base of the vessel sink can be tricky, make sure to leave enough room between the sink and the wall during installation.

 Stability: A vessel sink won’t be as stable as an inset sink because it is only secured and mounted by a small hole.
 You can add greater basin stability by opting for a recessed vessel sink (more on that later).